 We’ve added new content under the resources tab, that will be of special interest to fly-anglers, beginners to expert.
 You’ll also find detailed information on fishing rivers from the Hudson to the Farmington, essentially covering all of the Litchfield Hills, the southern section of the Berkshires (In NY and CT) and the Hudson Valley.
 Learn what fly to use, when, under which circumstances/weather conditions/seasons and how to cast/retrieve the fly.

-All NWCTU meetings in 2019 except the December Christmas Season party happen at the Forman School Campus, at the new Arts building, pictured in the overhead (below).
+All NWCTU meetings in 2020 except the December Christmas Season party will be held at the Forman School Campus, at the new Arts building, pictured in the overhead (below).
 We have refreshments at all meetings (self-serve).
 Meetings are held the first Tuesday of the month & begin at 7:30.
 There is no charge for attending meetings.
 Bring a friend to a meeting!
 Newcomers can join the chapter and receive an immediate 50% discount on membership!

 The Forman School is located on CT-63, about 1/2 mile north of the CT-202 Intersection, just north of the residential area on CT-63.